Swimming at the 2024 Summer Olympics – Men's 800-metre freestyle

 The men's 800 metre freestyle event at the 2024 Summer Olympics was held from 29 to 30 July 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 Australia's Samuel Short was considered the most likely to win the event by SwimSwam and Swimming World, while Ireland's Daniel Wiffen and defending Olympic champion Bobby Finke of the US were also predicted to win medals.
 In the heats (preliminary rounds), Short was eliminated while Lucas Henveaux of Belgium and Kuzey Tunçelli of Turkey both set national records.

 In the final, Australia's Elijah Winnington led until the 350 metre mark, but was overtaken by Wiffen.
-Wiffen led until the 650 metre mark when he was overtaken by Gregorio Paltrinieri, who led until the final length until Wiffen overtook him to take the lead again.
+Wiffen led until the 650 metre mark when he was overtaken by Gregorio Paltrinieri, who led until the final length when Wiffen retook the lead again.
 Wiffen won the gold with a new Olympic and European record of 7:38.19, while Finke won silver with 7:38.75 and Paltrinieri won bronze with 7:39.38.
 Retta Race from SwimSwam called the final a memorable race, and Wiffen's win made him the first Irish man to win a medal in Olympic swimming.